 Once upon a time, not so long ago, a freelance writer wrote a query letter and sent it by mail to one editor.
 Then the writer would wait.

 After a few weeks, the writer heard back from the editor.
+Or not.

-If you’re using this antiquated system, chances are you’ll grow old and grey before your list of published articles reaches double figures.
-And you will definitely not earn much income.
+If you’re using this antiquated system, chances are you’ll grow old and gray before your list of published articles reaches double figures.

 Doing simultaneous submissions is as easy as this 3-step process:

-I create extensive distribution lists with the editor’s names and contact details for all the magazines in every genre that I write for.
+I create extensive distribution lists with the editor’s names and contact details for all the magazines in every genre I write for.
 This includes magazines in all other English-speaking countries.

 Step 2.
 Create an enticing query letter.

 The query letter is your sales tool.
 You can send the same query letter to every editor on your list.
 But make sure to change the salutation and magazine references on each query letter.